prototypefund/Digital_Bargeld-docs/anastasis.rst

       // Key share method, i.e. "security question", "SMS", "e-mail", ...
       method: String;

-      // The explicit key material to reveal (Q: as string in base32 encoding?)
+      // The encrypted key material to reveal, in base32 encoding.
-      // Contains a KeyShare_, but in compact binary encoding.
+      // Contains a KeyShare_.
       //
       // The salt of the HKDF for the encryption of this
       // value must include the string "EKS".
 Depending